dotnet/android/Documentation/building/windows/instructions.md

 See the [One .NET Documentation](../../guides/OneDotNet.md) for further details.

-# Creating .NET 6 installer

-Once `msbuild Xamarin.Android.sln /t:Build` is complete, you can create an `.msi` for the .NET 6 Android workload via:

-    > msbuild Xamarin.Android.sln /t:CreateWorkloadInstallers

 # Building Unit Tests

 Once `msbuild Xamarin.Android.sln` has completed, the unit tests may